mmofish/mmofish_prelaunch/README.md

 Based on a base implementation of rails composer.
 Developed by Mizpah & Shinogi for mmofish

+## Heroku

+mmofish-production is deployed from the production branch.

 ## License

 License details will be available on release.